GrowStocks/growtopia-rpc/README.md

 - Press "OK" on the warning if there is one, and press "Browse".
 Now, paste the Growtopia directory address in the address bar.
 Choose Growtopia.exe, and then click on the icon
 - Press "OK" again
 - You're done.
 You can now use this shortcut to boot up both Growtopia and growtopia-rpc at once

+## Windows start menu binding (optional)
+To also automatically open this program when you launch Growtopia from the start menu, read on.
+- Type "Growtopia" in the search bar
+- Right click on the result, and click on "Open file location"
+- Copy the shortcut you have created [in the tutorial above](#desktop-shortcut), then paste it in the Windows Explorer instance that you have opened in previous step (if prompted to replace the shortcut, click "Yes")
+- You're done.
+Launching Growtopia from the start menu should now automatically open the Growtopia RPC program

 # Running on startup (Windows only)